Washington's Corcoran museum seeks lifeline, sale an option

 Finances "are still challenging" even after two years of trying to stabilize them and design a sustainability plan, Bollerer said.

-After running deficits for years, the shortfall for the current fiscal year is expected to top $7 million (4.4 million pounds).
+After running deficits for years, the shortfall for the current fiscal year is expected to top $7 million.
 The building also needs at least $130 million in renovations.

 The Washington Post reported last week that officials in Alexandria, Virginia, had approached the Corcoran as early as July 2011 about relocating across the Potomac River.